-Queen Silvia’s adorable grandchildren aren’t the only ones lurking in the corridors of Drottningholm Palace.
-The Swedish monarch revealed in a documentary by SVT that the royal family’s private residence is haunted by “friendly ghosts.”
+Queen Silvia''s adorable grandchildren aren't the only ones who like to hide in the corridors of Drottningholm Palace.
+The Swedish monarch revealed in a documentary by SVT that the royal family's private residence is haunted by "friendly ghosts".

-Drottningholm is the permanent home for the Queen and her husband King Carl XVI Gustaf, who reside in the southern wing of the palace.
-Princess Estelle's grandmother encouraged people to visit the castle and experience the spirits that live there.
-“Come and feel it for yourself, go around here when it is dark and the like.
-It’s very exciting,” she said.
-“Imagine what they could tell?”
+Drottningholm is the permanent home for the Queen and her husband King Carl XVI Gustaf, who reside together in the southern wing of the palace.
+Princess Estelle's grandmother went on to encourage people to visit the castle and experience the spirits that live there.
+"Come and feel it for yourself, go around here when it is dark and the like.
+It's very exciting," she said.
+"Imagine what they could tell?"

-Silvia isn’t the only member of the Swedish royal family who believes phantoms reside at the palace.
-King Gustaf’s sister, Princess Christina, backed her sister-in-law’s claims.
+Silvia isn't the only member of the Swedish royal family who believes ghosts reside at the palace.
+King Gustaf’s sister, Princess Christina, backed her sister-in-law's claims.

 "There is much energy in this house.
 It would be strange if it didn't take the form of guises," Christina said.
 "There's stories about ghosts in all old houses.
 They have been filled with people over the centuries.
 The energies remain."

 Princess Christina backed up her sister-in-law's claims that there are ghosts in the palace

 Drottningholm Palace has been the home of the royal family since 1981 and according to the Swedish Royal Court, "It is the most well-preserved royal castle built in the 1600s in Sweden and at the same time is representative of all European architecture for the period."

 Crown Princess Victoria and her father will also appear in the documentary titled Drottningholm Palace - A Royal Home, which airs Thursday on SVT in Sweden.